17 Content Writer Resume Examples for 2025

 Place these skills in a clear section on your resume.
 If you have space, also show how you used these skills in your job descriptions.
 This can help employers see your skills in action.
 Remember, simple language is best, so describe your skills and experiences clearly and directly.

-• Trained 10+ new content creators on SEO best practices and content strategy
+• Trained 10+ new writers on SEO best practices and brand voice consistency

-• Organized and led a content planning workshop that improved the team's productivity by 15%
+• Organized and led a successful content marketing workshop for cross-department education

 Quantify your writing impact